lbl-srg/modelica-buildings/README.md

 ## Development and contribution
 You may report any issues with using the [Issues](https://github.com/lbl-srg/modelica-buildings/issues) button.

-Contributions in shape of [Pull Requests](https://github.com/lbl-srg/modelica-buildings/pulls) are always welcome.
+Contributions in the form of [Pull Requests](https://github.com/lbl-srg/modelica-buildings/pulls) are always welcome.